flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 #### Other certificate issuers

 For certificate providers other than Tresor, the process of rotating the root certificate will be different.
-For Hashicorp Vault and cert-manager.io, users will need to rotate the root certificate themselves outside of OSM.
+For Hashicorp Vault and cert-manager.io, users will need to rotate the root certificate themselves outside of osm-edge.

 ## Issuing Certificates

 Open Service Mesh supports 3 methods of issuing certificates:

-- using an internal OSM package, called [Tresor](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/pkg/certificate/providers/tresor).
+- using an internal osm-edge package, called [Tresor](https://github.com/flomesh-io/osm-edge/tree/{{< param osm_branch >}}/pkg/certificate/providers/tresor).
 This is the default for a first time installation.
 - using [Hashicorp Vault](https://www.vaultproject.io/)
 - using [cert-manager](https://cert-manager.io)

-### Using OSM's Tresor certificate issuer
+### Using osm-edge's Tresor certificate issuer

-Open Service Mesh includes a package, [tresor](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/pkg/certificate/providers/tresor).
+osm-edge includes a package, [tresor](https://github.com/flomesh-io/osm-edge/tree/{{< param osm_branch >}}/pkg/certificate/providers/tresor).
 This is a minimal implementation of the `certificate.Manager` interface.
 It issues certificates leveraging the `crypto` Go library, and stores these certificates as Kubernetes secrets.

 - To use the `tresor` package during development set `export CERT_MANAGER=tresor` in the `.env` file of this repo.